elevate-agency-data/set-up/README.md

 :warning: If you have a red exclamation mark and the message "Update available", please install them and repeat the process until it says that you are up to date :loop:

-:x: If you have an error message about Windows not being able to apply updates, please **contact a consultant**.

 <details>
   <summary>Activate Windows Update Service to fix Updates</summary>